KavitaXinFin/Hackathon/README.md

 Below we have listed the problem statements which are open to all.
 In order to participate, create a proposal in the format specified & make a pull request.

-Prizes upto $10000 USD worth of XDC will be given if your solution is expected.
+Prizes upto $10000 USD worth of XDC will be given if your solution is accepted.

 ### Change Proof of Work (PoW) Consensus in blockchain